vijaychhatbar/flight-club-data/README.md

 6. Push branch: `git push origin feature-name`
 7. Create Pull Request

+## To do:

+- Create CI/CD pipeline to add linter + format checks.
+- Add unit test cases for consumer, producer, and dagster pipeline.
+- Add unit test cases to CI/CD pipeline.
+- Make code more modular by organizing files into respective folders.
+- Move dagster code out of DAG to modular structure by adding tasks to separate Python files.
+Maybe use dbt instead of SQL files directly.

 ## License

 This project is open-source and available under the MIT License.